Schillaci, from drugs to foods, 125,000 Nas checks in 2 years – Healthcare-breakinglatest.news-Breaking Latest News

-The Minister of Health, Orazio Schillaci, in an archive photo © ANSA

-Over 125,000 checks were carried out by the Nas Carabinieri Command in the two-year period 2021-2022 which led to the detection of irregularities in 28,000 structures and the execution of 343 precautionary measures against persons responsible for serious crimes and the reporting of further 31,600 criminal and administrative violations”.
+From the Command of the Carabinieri of the Nas “over 125 thousand checks were carried out in the two-year period 2021-2022 which resulted in the verification of irregularities in 28 thousand structures and the execution of 343 precautionary measures against persons responsible for serious crimes and the reporting of further 31,600 criminal and administrative violations”.
 Health Minister Orazio Schillaci said this during the ceremony for the anniversary of the establishment of the Carabinieri Command for the Protection of Health and the Command for the Protection of Agri-Food.

 During the same period, he added, “16,000 tonnes of illegal food and 1.5 million ill-preserved or illegally imported drugs were seized.